jathinchow/PROG-FOR-SCIENCE-INFORMATICS/README.md

 Download the Script: Save the script `introduction to Unix.sh` to your local machine.

 Make the Script Executable.
 Run the Script:
 ./introduction to Unix.sh

+files created:
+Informatics_573: Directory created in the user's home directory. data_summary.txt: A summary file that provides detailed information about the downloaded files, including the first 10 lines of each file and the total line count for each file.